Are you ready to get a lot of traffic from your Twitter account?

 We instantly know we are dealing with a company that specializes in services to help businesses track, analyze and optimize their digital marketing.

 Hopefully those profiles brought some inspiration.
 If they indeed did and you are ready to fire-up Photoshop, make sure your cover image is exactly 1252 pixels wide and 626 pixels high.

 As for the background, I honestly don’t like the ones that include a ton of text, logos and images and prefer to keep it simple with just one color that matches the cover photo.

 Are you adding hashtags to your tweets?

 Well if you aren’t, you should be.
-A recent research proved that hashtags do make a difference.
-The results speak for themselves:
+Hashtags do make a difference.

 The best starting point is your competition.
 Discover Twitter users who are using Twitter longer than you and observe their hashtag usage.

 Then to get an idea of the usage of a specific hashtag that you have in mind, you can take a look at a tool called Hashtags.
 As the name suggests, the tool is designed to give you information on hashtags.
 With it you can get cool graphs on the usage of the hashtags you are interested in.